developer-zebra/developer-zebra-site/src/ehs/2-4/guide/settings/index.md

 ------

 ### Admin Inactivity Timeout
 Controls the time (in seconds) that a device will remain in Admin Mode without activity.
 Add this tag to the &lt;Preferences&gt; section to specify the timeout period.
 The default period is 60 seconds, which will be used if this tag is missing or left unspecified.
 Minimum period is 15 seconds (lower values will be ignored); zero or negative value disables timeout.
-The timeout counter runs only when EHS is in foreground, and resets when EHS returns to the foreground.
+The timeout counter runs only when EHS is in foreground, and resets when EHS returns to the foreground. **Note**: Use of the Android Search app has no effect on the timeout counter.

 <img alt="" style="height:350px" src="admin_timeout.png"/>